-He recently returned to Oregon after a long hiatus in order to be closer to family and currently lives with his St. Bernard “Leroy Brown”.
-He has two beautiful daughter and enjoys road and mountain biking, hiking, cross-country skiing, camping, the mountains, being outdoors, guitar, reading, football and restoring a ’70 Mercury Cougar with his father.
+He recently returned to Oregon after a long hiatus in order to be closer to family.
+He has two beautiful daughters and enjoys road and mountain biking, hiking, cross-country skiing, camping, the mountains, being outdoors, guitar, reading, football and restoring a ’70 Mercury Cougar with his father.

 “I believe in caring for all my patients as if they were my own pets; with empathy, patience, and quality medicine.”